 Skip to Content

-Driving an RV in High Winds: How to Do It & Stay Safe!
+Tips For Driving an RV in High Winds & Staying Safe!

 Are RVs Vulnerable to Heavy Winds?

-It’s can be tiring to drive or tow an RV in high winds, and sometimes it can be downright dangerous.
+Driving or towing an RV in high winds can be tiring and sometimes even downright dangerous.
 It’s at these times when you may have no choice but to find a safe area to pull over and stop driving until conditions improve.

-When Is it To Windy to Drive an RV?
+When Is it Too Windy to Drive an RV?

-High winds are capable of overturning an RV.
-The longer and taller an RV is, the more surface area the wind has to push against.
+High winds are capable of overturning an RV, and the longer and taller it is, the more surface area the wind has to push against.
 But this can happen with any RV.
 Even smaller RVs are taller than a typical vehicle, so we’ve all got more surface area.

 There are many factors involved that may mean it’s “too windy” to stay on the road, so there’s no specific wind speed to watch out for.
 But we’ll cover some of the ways you can determine what’s safe, what’s not, and when it’s time to get off the road.
 Bottom line… we don’t think taking chances driving an RV in dangerously high winds is ever wise.